Water Submetering: The Modern Solution for Fair, Accountable, and Cost-Cutting HOA Water Billing

 Every household pays the same fee, regardless of actual water use.
 This method is attractive for its simplicity, but it often breeds discontent.
 Households that conserve water or consist of fewer occupants end up subsidizing larger families or high-use residents.

 Over time, this imbalance creates resentment and reduces incentives for conservation.
-Flat-rate billing also makes it harder for boards to explain rising water costs, since charges appear arbitrary to many residents.
-While easy to manage, it undermines fairness and efficiency.
+Flat-rate billing also makes it harder for boards to explain rising water costs, since charges often appear difficult for boards to justify to homeowners.
+While easy to manage, it ultimately undermines fairness and cost efficiency.

 Ratio Utility Billing System (RUBS)